 “There’s no point in talking to you: you don’t understand me.
 You don’t even know me.” a teen spats a her mum.

 For many moms, these are devastating words.
-It feels your child is a world away from you – after all the effort, love and care.
+It feels like your child is a world away from you – after all the effort, love, and care.
 Moms are not superheroes and we do make mistakes.
 It is hard if a child throws that back in your face and a rift between you and your child suddenly develops with the onset of puberty.

 Elizabeth Berkley ( actress & philanthropist) gives some tips that might assist you in navigating the terrain.
 You can click on the following tips to read what she suggests:

 “What’s More Important: Your Ego or Hearing Your Child?”